MIC-DKFZ/trixi/Readme.md

 ### Experiment Infrastructure

 The [Experiment Infrastructure](https://trixi.readthedocs.io/en/latest/_api/trixi.experiment.html) provides a unified way to configure, run, store and evaluate your results.
-It gives you an Experiment interface, for which you can implement the training, validation and testing.
+It gives you an experiment interface, for which you can implement the training, validation and testing.
 Furthermore it automatically provides you with easy access to the Logging API and stores your config as well as the results for easy evaluation and reproduction.
 There is an abstract [Experiment](https://trixi.readthedocs.io/en/latest/_api/trixi.experiment.html#trixi.experiment.experiment.Experiment) class and a [PytorchExperiment](https://trixi.readthedocs.io/en/latest/_api/trixi.experiment.html#trixi.experiment.pytorchexperiment.PytorchExperiment) with many convenience features.